beeware/voc/README.rst

     $ pip install voc
     $ python -m voc path/to/your/example.py
     Creating class 'example'...
-    Writing example.class...
+    Writing example/__init__.class...
     Done.

-This will produce an ``example.class``, in the ``python`` namespace, that you can run on any Java 1.7+ VM.
+This will produce an ``__init__.class``, in the ``python/example`` namespace, that you can run on any Java 1.7+ VM.
 To run the classfile, you'll need the Python support libraries.
-These will eventually be available as a download; for now, you'll need to compile them.
+These will eventually be available as a download;
+for now, you'll need to compile them.
 See below for compilation instructions.

 Once you've got the support Jarfile, you can run the example.class ensuring that the support jarfile is in your classpath.
 For example, using the Oracle Java VM,